Dover Bronze Age Boat: Oldest sea-going boat?

 All sewn plank boats discovered in the region were found in estuaries.
 They were found in two chronological periods.
 Six boats date to the first half of the 2nd millennium BC.
 Near the Humber estuary there was one at Kilnsea and three at Ferriby (#1, #2, and #3).
 Boats from this period were also found at Dover and at Caldicot (#1) on the Welsh south coast.
 The other sewn plank boats all date to the eleventh to the ninth centuries BC.
 Based on radiocarbon dating, Ferriby 1 dates to 1880–1680BC, Ferriby 2 to 1940–1720BC and Ferriby 3 to 2030–1780BC.

 The River Dour leads straight into the English Channel, so speculation has been made ever since its discovery about whether the Dover boat went to sea and sailed to the Continent.
 There is plenty of evidence that there was cross-Channel communication, but it is not known what kind of boats actually sailed across.
 Keith Miller, a regional archaeologist told the BBC that the older Ferriby boats would have been used to cross the North Sea and certainly the Ferriby Heritage Trust describe Ferriby Boat 3 as Europe's first known seacraft.
 The BBC television programme Operation Stonehenge: What Lies Beneath Pt 2, broadcast on BBC Two in September 2014, describes the Ferriby boat as seagoing and describes the tons of cargo it could have taken across the Channel.

-However, Dover Museum consider that the Dover Bronze Age Boat is the oldest seagoing boat known, at only 1550 BC.
+Dover Museum considers that with a date of approximately 1550 BC, the Dover Bronze Age Boat is the oldest seagoing boat known.
 They are backed by a different channel and programme from the BBC- Neil Oliver in the Bronze Age episode of A History of Ancient Britain.
 They are also backed by a Time Team Special, broadcast on 7 September 2014 on UK Channel 4, which stated that to be a proper sea-going, cross-channel vessel the boat would have to have the curved 'rocker' bottom and the (unproven) pointed bow that only the more modern Dover boat allegedly possesses.
 Confusingly, the Oakleaf reproduction of the Ferriby boats was given a pointed bow and the Ferriby boats are described by the museum that houses them as having curved rocker bottoms, which sounds much the same as the Dover boat.